dji-sdk/Mobile-SDK-Doc/source/introduction/component-guide-flightController.md

 * Aircraft state information such as attitude, position, speed
 * Sensor sub components such as compasses, IMUs, and positioning systems.
 * Aircraft sub components such as the landing gear
-* Flight limitation systems such as No Fly Zones and the GEO System
+* Flight limitation systems such as GEO Zones and the GEO System
 * Aircraft flight simulation for testing and debugging

 A general description of fundamental flight control concepts can be found [here](./flightController_concepts.html).